Blog Header Logo

 There are two reasons you might need to recalibrate your Hayward AquaRite salt system.
 The first is if salinity levels aren't displaying correctly.
 The second is if you change which cell type you're using with your controller.

-How to Calibrate Salt Reading on Hayward AquaRite
+How to calibrate salt reading on Hayward AquaRite

 To see if your salt system displays accurate salinity levels, use salt water test strips or a salinity tester to measure the actual salt content of your pool.
 For the most accurate measurement, bring a water sample to your local Leslie's for a free AccuBlue® water analysis.
 If the salt level displayed on your AquaRite control doesn't match the actual salt levels in your pool, you may need to calibrate your system.
 Here's how.